symbiote/silverstripe-datachange-tracker/README.md

 Record and track changes and deletes of any dataobjects.
 View changes/diffs in model admin.

+Additionally, track add/remove of items in many\_many relationships

 ## Installation

 Install via composer, run dev/build